 The HP TouchSmart PC is a touch-enabled high-performance computer built into a high-definition widescreen display.
 The slim computer offers select features, that vary by model, such as an adjustable webcam, a CD/DVD and Blu-ray player and burner, Bluetooth capability, USB ports, a media card reader, Wireless 802.11n networking, full support for Beats AudioTM devices (sold separately), and high quality speakers.

-Select HP TouchSmart PC models can be mounted on a wall using a standard VESA wall-mounting device.
-The hardware to adapt the computer for wall mounting (not the actual wall mount) is included in select HP TouchSmart PC models and can be purchased.
+Select HP TouchSmart PC models can be mounted on a wall using a standard VESA wall-mounting device (purchased separately).